Toron: Lordship of Toron

 The castle was built by Hugh of Fauquembergues, prince of Galilee, in 1106 AD to assist in capturing Tyre.
 After Hugh's death, the surroundings of Tibnin were raided by 'Izz al-Mulk, who killed the populace and made off with booty.
 Tibnin was made an independent seigneury, given to Humphrey I before 1109.

 After Humphrey I of Toron, the castle and lordship of Toron successively passed to his descendants Humphrey II and Humphrey IV.
 Banias, which had been given to Baldwin II by the Assassins in 1128, was inherited by Toron in approximately 1148 when Humphrey II married the daughter of Renier Brus, lord of Banias and Assebebe.
 Humphrey II sold parts of Banias and Chastel Neuf to the Knights Hospitaller in 1157.
 Banias was merged with Toron until it fell to Nur ad-Din Zangi on 18 November 1164, and when it was recovered it became part of the Seigneury of Joscelin III of Edessa (see below).

-Humphrey IV was also prince of Oultrejourdain.
+Humphrey IV was also the prince of Oultrejourdain.
 Toron remained in Crusader possession until 1187, when it fell to the forces of Saladin after the Battle of Hattin in which Saladin all but destroyed the Crusader states.
-Ten years later, in November, 1197, Toron was besieged by the German contingent of the Crusade of 1197 and would have fallen; but the Muslim garrison by the tribesmen of El-Seid and Fawaz held out until relief arrived from Egypt.
+Ten years later, in November, 1197, Toron was besieged by the German contingent of the Crusade of 1197 and would have fallen.
+However, the Muslim garrison by the tribesmen of El-Seid and Fawaz held out until relief arrived from Egypt.